Skip to content

 Funding your Study Abroad Program

-KU Study Abroad can do personalized financial aid and scholarship advising for students.
-Please visit 108 Lippincott Hall or call 785-864-3742 to set up an appointment.
-KU students who qualify for financial aid in the form of Stafford and/or other loans, Federal Grants, and KU or outside scholarships may apply the aid to the cost of a study abroad program.
+Study Abroad & Global Engagement (SAGE) offers personalized financial aid and scholarship advising for students.
+Schedule an in-person or virtual financial aid and scholarships advising appointment.
+KU students who qualify for financial aid in the form of federal and/or other loans, federal grants, and KU or outside scholarships may apply the aid to the cost of a study abroad program.

 Application Procedures